pbiggar/phc/doc/manual/devintro.rst

 |phc| represents PHP scripts internally as an abstract syntax tree.
 The
-structure of this tree is dictated by the <xref linkend="grammar" endterm="grammar.title">.
+structure of this tree is dictated by the <xref linkend="grammar"
+>.
 The grammar definition is a very important part of
 |phc|.

 |phc|'s view on the world (as dictated by the grammar) does not completely
-agree with the PHP standard view.  <xref linkend="representingphp" endterm="representingphp.title"> describes how the various PHP constructs get translated into the abstract syntax.
+agree with the PHP standard view.  <xref linkend="representingphp"
+> describes how the various PHP constructs get translated into the abstract syntax.

 <xref linkend="apioverview"> gives an